dvoraka/av-service/README.md

 ```
 $ ./gradlew configureEnvironment
 ```
-And everything shoud be prepared for running.
+And everything should be prepared for running.

 ### Manual installation (currently not recommended)
 #### ClamAV